How to Get a Private Investigator License in Pennsylvania

 Tips for Success

-• Budget approximately $2,000 for your Pennsylvania license: This includes $150 in application fees, $0 for the exam, and education costs.
+- Budget approximately $2,000 for your Pennsylvania license: This includes $150 in application fees, no exam fee, and education costs.
 Once licensed, plan for $150 in renewal fees every 2 years.

 Frequently Asked Questions